niphadkarneha/gatsby-blog-neha/content/blog/HowILoveTech/index.md

 date: "2019-06-15T23:46:37.121Z"
 ---

 <strong>I did not fall into the wrong career path nor was I tired of my previous job.</strong> A Greek philosopher named Heraclitus taught me early on that “Change is the only constant”, I’ve carried that with me ever since.
 Unless you change, unless you learn, you will never grow.
 I made my career change into Computer Science in 2016.
-I have been often asked the question of, "How did you decide to change your career?"
+I have been often asked the question of, "How did I make the change?"
 Without boring you with too many details, I will focus on the main

 ## Start - Research 📜

-I started out by searching for all the possible degrees offered in the field of Computer Science.
+I, started out by searching for all the possible degrees offered in the field of Computer Science.
 The 3 degree programs that peaked my interest right away were

 + [Master's in Computer Science](https://www.odu.edu/academics/programs/masters/computer-science)
 + [Master's in Computer Information Systems](https://www.odu.edu/business/departments/infotech/academics/graduate/master-of-scienceincomputerscience)